QUIQQER/app/README.md

-QUIQQER APP
+QUIQQER App
 ========

-Paketname:
+Package name:

     quiqqer/app

-Features (Funktionen)
+Features
 --------

-- Erstellen einer Android oder iOS App
+- Create your own Android or iOS App
-- Die eigene Website per App offline verfügbar machen
-- REST-Schnittstelle für Entwickler
+- Make your QUIQQER website offline available as an app
+- REST Interface for developers

 Installation
 ------------

-Der Paketname ist: quiqqer/app

-Mitwirken
+The package name is: quiqqer/app

+Contribute
 ----------
 - Issue Tracker: https://dev.quiqqer.com/quiqqer/app/issues
 - Source Code: https://dev.quiqqer.com/quiqqer/app/tree/master
 - Wiki: https://dev.quiqqer.com/quiqqer/app/wikis/home

 Support
 -------

-Falls Sie Fehler gefunden, Wünsche oder Verbesserungsvorschläge haben, können Sie uns gern per Mail an support@pcsg.de darüber informieren.
-Wir werden versuchen auf Ihre Wünsche einzugehen bzw. diese an die zuständigen Entwickler des Projektes weiterleiten.

-Lizenz
+If you found any flaws, have any wishes or suggestions you can send a mail to support@pcsg.de to inform us about your concerns.
+We will try to respond to your request and forward it to the responsible developer.

+License
 -------
+MIT